freeCodeCamp/guide/pages/docs/javascript/iterate-with-javascript-for-loops/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Iterate with JavaScript For Loops"
+title: "Iterate with JavaScript For Loops"
+parent: "javascript"
 ---

 The most common type of JavaScript loop is called a `for loop` because it runs `for` a specific number of times.